Step 4—Apply for Housing

 - The license agreement will be made available to you online via the WebPortal beginning in March.
 The license agreement is made available to students who: 1) are required to live in on-campus housing; 2) have indicated interest in on-campus housing; and 3) have been admitted to SDSU.

-- Student housing preferences will be considered, but students will be assigned to a single, double, or triple space depending on availability.
+- Student housing preferences will be considered, but students will be assigned to a single, double, or triple space depending on availability, and on a first-come, first-served basis.

 The Housing website provides detailed on-campus housing information.
 Please visit the website for more information regarding the housing application process, living communities, meal plans, and costs.